 By Grace Hwang Lynch on February 19, 2015

 BlogHer Original Post

-The Year of the Horse begins on Friday, January 31.
+The Year of the Sheep (or Goat) begins today.
 In honor of the Lunar New Year, also known as the Chinese New Year, celebrations last for two weeks in many Asian societies, and there are parades and festivities in U.S. cities with large Asian American communities.